api-platform/docs/schema-generator/configuration.md

 ## Generating Custom IDs

-With this configuration option, an `$id` property of type `string` and the corresponding getters and setters will be generated, but the DBMS will not generate anything, the ID must be set manually.
+With this configuration option, an `$id` property of type `string` and the corresponding getters and setters will be generated, but the DBMS will not generate anything.
+The ID must be set manually.

 ```yaml
 id:
   generationStrategy: none
 ```

-## Disabling Usage of Doctrine Collection
+## Disabling Usage of Doctrine Collections

-By default, the generator use classes provided by the [Doctrine Collections](https://github.com/doctrine/collections) library to store collections of entities.
+By default, the generator uses classes provided by the [Doctrine Collections](https://github.com/doctrine/collections) library to store collections of entities.
 This is useful (and required) when using Doctrine ORM or Doctrine ODM.
 This behavior can be disabled (to fallback to standard arrays) with the following setting: